shivxmr/auto-dependency-updater/README.md

 This project was born out of an exploration into the power of GitHub Actions.
 The goal was to move beyond simple CI/CD and build a truly automated, intelligent bot that could handle a common and critical task: keeping dependencies up to date.
 The key challenge was not just to automate the updates, but to do so safely, without blindly introducing breaking changes.
 This led to the core feature of this project: an integrated testing step that validates dependency updates before proposing them in a pull request.

+This repository is designed to be a template and a learning tool for anyone looking to build robust automation for their own projects.

 ## Features

 -   **Automated Dependency Scanning:** Runs on a weekly schedule to check for outdated packages in your `requirements.txt` file.